magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_two-faces-of-reality.md

 these things of the world and know that that’s just the way it is.
 It’s just ‘worldly dhamma’.

-‘Worldly dhamma’[^2] changes to become the ‘Worldly dhamma’ have eight ways; the ‘path’ has eight ways.
+‘Worldly dhamma’[^2] changes to become the ‘path’.
+‘Worldly dhamma’ have eight ways; the ‘path’ has eight ways.
 Wherever ‘worldly dhamma’ exist, the ‘path’ is to be found also.
 When we live with clarity, all of our worldly experience becomes the practising of the ‘eightfold path’.
 Without clarity, ‘worldly dhamma’ predominates and we are turned away from the ‘path’.
 When right understanding arises, liberation from